-CSC 112 Computer-Based Problem Solving 3 cr. hrs.
-An introduction to problem-solving strategies and methodologies.
-Programming logic, looping, branching, and arrays are explained through the use of flow charts and pseudo code.
-CSC 115 Introduction to Computer Programming (Visual BASIC) 3 cr. hrs.
-Prerequisite: CSC 112 with a grade of "C" or above or consent of department Introduction to computer programming, problem-solving processes and structured and object-oriented programming techniques using Visual BASIC.
-CSC 116 Database - Core Level (Access)2 cr. hrs.
-An introduction to the use of data management systems.
-Topics covered include creating a database table, creating relationships between tables, creating a table using a Wizard and using Help, performing queries and filtering records, creating forms, creating reports mailing labels, and charts, importing and exporting data, creating Web pages and using database Wizards.
-Course will be taught using a popular database management system software package.
 CSC 119 Programming I 3 cr. hrs.
-Prerequisite: CSC 112 with a grade of "C' or above; Intermediate algebra skills recommended This course involves problem solving on the introductory level, teaches structured and object-oriented language, C++, and exposes students to methodology that serves as a foundation for later course work.
-CSC 122 Presentation Software This course covers presentation software, concepts, and terminology.
+Prerequisite: CSC 112 with a grade of "C' or above; Intermediate algebra skills recommended This course involves problem solving on the introductory level, teaches in-person and object-oriented language, C++, and exposes students to methodology that serves as a foundation for later course work.
+CSC 122 Presentation Software2 cr. hrs.
+This course covers presentation software, concepts, and terminology.
 Topics include preparing, editing, and formatting presentations, adding visual elements to a presentation, sharing and connecting data, linking and embedding objects and files, and sharing presentations.
 Course uses a popular commercial software package.
 CSC 123 Introduction to Content Management Systems 2 cr. hrs.
 An introductory course in which students learn to create a complete website using popular Content Management Systems (CMS).
 Includes hands-on experience.
 CSC 124 Web Programming I 3 cr. hrs.
 In this course, the student will learn techniques for planning and creative attractive Web pages using HTML and CSS.
 Topics include working with tables, creating forms, creating hyperlinks and menus for site navigation, and using image maps for navigation.
 The student will learn techniques for designing Web pages effectively and understand different ways to publish websites.
 The student will also learn scripting to add functionality to the website.
 CSC 127 User Experience Design I3 cr. hr.
 Prerequisite: concurrent with CSC 106, or consent of instructor Introduction to the fundamental components of human-centered design, focusing on interactive computer systems.
 Students learn the basic tenets and methods of user-centered design, including usability and visual design principles, user research, and low-fidelity prototyping.
 CSC 136 Linux Operating System3 cr. hr.
 This course will cover the essentials of installing, configuring, maintaining, administering and troubleshooting the Linux operating system.
-2 lecture hours, 2 lab hours
+2 lecture hours, 2 lab hours CSC 143 Introduction to Desktop Information Management (Outlook)1 cr. hr.
 This course will be taught using a popular desktop management software.
 Topics include utilizing email; using calendar for scheduling; managing contacts; creating tasks, notes, and journals.
-CSC 152 Computer Hardware Essentials......
-3 cr. hrs.
+CSC 152 Computer Hardware Essentials3 cr. hrs.
 This course is designed to improve the student's understanding of computer hardware and peripherals.
 The student shall gain an ability to determine the source of elementary equipment problems and the ability to isolate problems relating to software and hardware.
 Through hands-on labs, the student will obtain and demonstrate knowledge of installation, configuration, and repair.
 2 lecture hours, 2 lab hours CSC 163 Fundamentals of Networking 3 cr. hrs.
 This course is designed to provide students with the background necessary to understand the local area networking information in Microsoft courses on workstations and networking.
 This course provides students with not only the information needed to build a foundation in current networking technology for local area networks, wide area networks and the Internet, but also gain essential knowledge that can be skilled within the manufacturing industry.
 Students will be given the opportunity to take the Network+ certification test providing them with an industry credential.
-CSC 186 Desktop Publishing with InDesign 3 cr. hrs.
-Prerequisite: CSC 100 or CSC 106, or consent of department Introduction to the use of the computer as a tool in management and production of text and graphics in visual communication.
-Students will learn to set up complex, professional documents working with frames, colors, linked text and graphics, transparency, tools and tables.
-This course will be taught using a popular desktop publishing package.
-CSC 190 Portable Document Format (Adobe Acrobat)1 cr. hr.
-Prerequisite: CSC 100 or CSC 106 or consent of department Focuses on creating and distributing portable documents using industry standard portable document formats.
-Topics include creating PDF documents from other applications, sharing PDFs, document review processes, PDFs for print or Web use, interactive forms, document security, paperless publishing, and collaboration solutions.
-Course is taught using industry standard electronic document exchange program.
-CSC 195 Special Topics in Computer Sciencevariable 1-4 cr. hrs.
-Prerequisite: Consent of department Deals with current topics in computer science not covered in other courses.
-Topics will vary at discretion of the instructor.
-No topic will be offered more than twice within three years.
-May be repeated with different topics to maximum of four credit hours.
-Topic to be listed on student's permanent academic record.
-CSC 199 Computer Science Internship.....variable 1-5 cr. hrs.